Investment Planning Guide

 Foreign Investment Risk – the risk of investing in foreign countries which may tackle different issues to that of your own country, particularly in emerging markets.

 With the golden rules always in mind, you then select how and where you invest.
 There are several different types of investment strategies, asset allocation determines these.
 What is appropriate for you depends on your personal risk tolerance, investment horizon and goals.
 The two main investment strategies are:

 High Growth – A portfolio allocation focused on maximising earnings.
-This type of strategy has a long investment horizon, typically 10 plus year.
-It is particularly relevant for younger people trying to accumulate retirement balances where long-run returns compensate risks of short term losses.
+This type of strategy has a long investment horizon, typically 10 plus years.
+It is particularly relevant for younger people trying to accumulate retirement balances where long-run returns compensate for the risks of short-term losses.
 In a high growth strategy, people are happy to sacrifice short-term returns to access assets whose return potential is superior over the course of a full market cycle.

 Conservative – An investment strategy that aims to grow capital over the long term.
 Generally suited for those who are sensitive to downside risks, i.e. those approaching or in retirement, or those who already have accumulated a large retirement balance but wish to preserve capital whilst still generating return above the inflation rate.
 These people are happy to sacrifice long run returns to protect against downside risks and for possible more stable returns year to year.

 You can also choose to invest in a managed fund or directly invest.
 Managed funds are a pool of money which allow people with similar investment strategies to individually invest into a chosen fund.
 These funds can match your investment strategy and are generally classed by the investment strategies mentioned above.